-CAUTION: Do not attempt to disconnect power from the cradle or remove the device from the cradle during a cradle firmware update.
-Removing the device from the cradle while the firmware update is ongoing would result in an incomplete firmware update, leaving the cradle with partial firmware.
+IMPORTANT: Do not attempt to disconnect power from the cradle or remove the device from the cradle during a cradle firmware update.
+Removing the device while the firmware is updating would result in an incomplete firmware update, leaving the cradle with partial firmware.
 To recover from the situation of partially downloaded firmware, open the Cradle Firmware Updater app and perform a manual reset of the cradle power when alerted.

+When the Update Completed message displays, the firmware update process is complete.

+11. Touch OK to exit the message.

-12. When Download Complete displays on the screen, the firmware update process is completed successfully.
-Select Unlock Cradle to unlock and remove the device from the cradle.
-Select Help for app information and instructions for using the app.
+12. Touch Unlock Cradle to unlock and remove the device from the cradle.

+13. Touch Help for app information and instructions for using the app.